TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 _Blocks_: Service and Project

 Specify the language to generate the service server in.
-If it is not specified, it will fall back to the value given in the project block (which also specifies the language to use for the [auth server](../guide/authentication)).
+If it is not specified, it will fall back to the value given in the project block (which also specifies the language to use for the auth service, if applicable).

 Possible values of `lang`: